Greg-Soap/StarWarsGenerator/README.md

 # StarWarsGenerator
-My own self-improvement quest involves randomly generating Star Wars characters and their corresponding details.
+This self-improvement project involves randomly generating Star Wars characters and their corresponding details.